A practical method for computing with piecewise Chebyshevian splines: Introduction

-The remainder of the paper is organized as follows.
-In Section \ref{sec:blending} we introduce the transition functions, we discuss their relationship to the B-spline basis and illustrate how they can effectively be computed.
-In Sections \ref{sec:knot_ins} and \ref{sec:ord_elev} we exploit these functions to develop the classical modeling tools of knot-insertion and order-elevation for piecewise Chebyshevian splines.
-Section \ref{sec:comp_methods} lists the computational algorithms that can be drawn for the preceding discussion.
-Section \ref{sec:examples} is devoted to illustrating some application examples and finally Section \ref{extension} discusses how the transition functions can be used in more general settings, including geometrically continuous splines, splines with knots of zero multiplicity, multi order splines and the recently studied (piecewise) quasi Chebyshevian splines \cite{Maz2016}.
+More precisely, the remainder of the paper is organized as follows.
+In Section \ref{sec:blending} we introduce the transition functions and discuss how to use them for the evaluation of the B-spline basis of a Chebyshevian spline space.
+In Section \ref{sec:knotins_ordelev} we exploit these functions to develop the classical tools of knot insertion and dimension elevation for Chebyshevian splines.
+Section \ref{sec:gc_extension} discusses how the transition functions can be used in the more general setting of geometrically continuous splines.
+The generalization of our computational proposal to splines with sections of different dimensions is presented in Section \ref{sec:mo-spline}.
+Finally Section \ref{sec:comparison} presents a comparison with the algorithm in \cite{chebMD2019,SPE2020}, which is the only equally general evaluation method available at present.